ryo33/mry/README.md

 }
 ```

-Certainly.
-Here's a revised version of the sentence:

 To lock multiple static functions simultaneously, list the functions in a comma-separated format: `#[mry::lock(function_a, function_b, function_c)]`.
 This approach automatically prevents deadlocks by sorting the functions before locking.